yuanqing/cuba/README.md

 - `spreadsheetId` is a string representing the Google Sheets spreadsheet to be queried.
 This is the value between `/d/` and `/edit` in the spreadsheet URL.

 - *(Node only)* `serviceAccountCredentials` is an optional object literal.
-This is only needed when link-sharing is not enabled on the spreadsheet.
+This is to run queries on private spreadsheets that do not have link-sharing enabled.

     Key | Description | Default
     :-|:-|:-